-The first is plumbers and engineers are less likely to break, drop in puddles and leave them in Plumb Centre.
-If they do, then they’ll be replacing their phones.
+- The first is plumbers and engineers are less likely to break them, drop them in puddles or leave them in Plumb Centre.
+If they do, then they’ll be replacing their own phones.
 The second key benefit is cost.
 You don’t need to pay for an expensive phone.
 The suggestion is that you pay something towards their phone.
 That will incentivise your employees to utilise their own devices.

 Productive engineers are ones that know what they’re doing.
 You can only blame yourself when an engineer doesn’t enter information correctly or spends 20 minutes sending an email because he/she lacks confidence in using the equipment you provided them.
 It’s critical that you understand that you can’t expect people just to use or understand technology.
 You wouldn’t give an employee a new gas analyser without any basic training, so why would you allow them a phone or tablet without at least first giving them training.

 Buy the best you can afford.
 Speed and performance of devices make a big difference to engineers on site.
 If the phone is slow or has a small screen, you’ll get resistance from your engineers.
 They’ll hate using the technology and will make excuses.
 That will mean your strategy will be harder to implement and you’ll get diminished results.